 Part of what happens is called “the laying on of hands.”
 The laying on of hands is a symbolic act, a ritual that comes to us from the Bible.

-The youth kneels up front, and the ministers and their parental units put their hands on the confirmand’s head and/or shoulders.
+The youth kneels upfront, and the ministers and their parental units put their hands on the confirmand’s head and/or shoulders.
 One of the pastors imparts a blessing to each young person.
-They will say:
+They will say something like…

 (Except, if the youth hasn’t yet been baptized, then they will at that point in time be baptized.)

 Here’s a short video about Confirmation from “Chuck Knows Church” produced by Discipleship Ministries of The United Methodist Church.
 (If you are reading this in an email, you may need to watch this video on YouTube.)

 Group photo of confirmation class, copyright by Peter DeHart, 2013.
 Used with permission.

 Thumbs up by Michael Bentley, who originally licensed this photo on Flickr under Creative Commons (CC BY 2.0).

 Laying on of hands during a post Confirmation Sunday, copyright, from my archives.

 The Chuck Knows Church video #43 copyright by Discipleship Ministries of The United Methodist Church, used with permission.